I love being an entrepreneur.

 As self-employed entrepreneurs, we have natural ups and downs.
 It’s not a bad thing at all, it’s just how it works for us.

-We gave up the steady paycheck that was exactly the same, predictable number every other Friday so we could have those kick-ass $10,000 days and $25,000 launches.
+We gave up the steady paycheck that was exactly the same, predictable number every other Friday so we could have those kick-ass "five-figure" days and amazing launches.
 But for every 5-figure day, there could be a slow period around the corner.

 Right now, my business works a lot like what I’ve been describing.
 I get a big payday when I launch something new - a new product, a new program, a new offering - and then it tends to slow down into a more normal trickle of sales in between these big pushes.